Erisehc/reproduce-a-paper/readme.md

 ## 2. Data Generation
 This project uses raw DICOM files for the LGE-MRI data and an additional .csv file containing patient covariate and outcome data.
 These data are subject to HIPAA and can only be shared subject to Institutional Review Board approval.

 `heart_volume.data_process.data_processing_hv_dict(...)` is used to process DICOM files into the universal `HeartVolume` class, which includes slice-by-slice left ventricle myocardium segmentations.
-For details on the segmentation process, see [Abramson & Popescu et al.][1].
+For details on the segmentation process, see [Popescu et al.][1].

 ### SSCAR
 SSCAR data generators are located in `/scar_learning/apnet/apnet_datagen.py`.